Updated September 2022

 Applying for a role at ShelterBox

-Your CV, covering letter and application form for any position with ShelterBox will be used during the recruitment process to short-list suitable candidates who will be invited to proceed to the interview stage, and to select the final candidate that the role will be offered to.
+Your CV, covering letter and application form for any position with ShelterBox (paid or unpaid) will be used during the recruitment process to short-list suitable candidates who will be invited to proceed to the interview stage, and to select the final candidate.

 We sometimes use third-party job application platforms to publish and receive applications for roles at ShelterBox.
 When you apply through these portals the organisation’s privacy information will be available to you.
 We only work alongside other organisations in this way if we are satisfied that they will keep your information safely and use it only in the same legal ways that we would.